aabraha18/Cyber-Learnings/README/README.md

 Machines within the network can only be accessed by the workstation and internet.
 - _TODO: Which machine did you allow to access your ELK VM?
 What was its IP address?_
-          -Allowed the Jump box machine access to the ELK VM with IP address: 10.0.0.4
+          -Allowed the Jump box machine with the ansible container to have access to the ELK VM with IP address: 10.0.0.4

 A summary of the access policies in place can be found in the table below.